A real audience splitter, with little middle-ground between experiencing life-affirming joy or crushing tedium.

 The city is famed for its nightlife and music scene, and Mason and Sheena are soon taking in a country band at the Continental Club, 1315 South Congress Avenue.
 A premiere club for live music since 1957, the Continental featured in Linklater’s Slacker back in 1989.

-There’s a Slacker-type moment with the rambling stream-of-consciousness guy sitting alone in the the all-night Magnolia Cafe South, 1920 South Congress Avenue, as Mason and Sheena enjoy queso at three in the morning.
+There’s a Slacker-type moment with the rambling stream-of-consciousness guy sitting alone in what was La Reyna and has been through various name changes, now N'Esperado Mexican Barbecue, 1816 South 1st Street at West Mary Street, as Mason and Sheena enjoy queso at three in the morning.

 The smart Cafe Josie, 1200 West 6th Street, is where Olivia finally informs her kids that she’s selling the house and moving on.